SOCCER PLAYER

 Icon of person Bryan Zaragoza

-Bryan Zaragoza Martínez (born 9 September 2001) is a Spanish professional footballer who plays as a winger for German Bundesliga club Bayern Munich and the Spain national team.
+Bryan Zaragoza Martínez (born 9 September 2001) is a Spanish professional footballer who plays as a winger for La Liga club Celta de Vigo, on loan from Bundesliga club Bayern Munich.
+He also plays for the Spain national team.
 Read more on Wikipedia

 Memorability Metrics